pantheon-systems/solr-power/README.md

 define( 'SOLRPOWER_DISABLE_AUTOCOMMIT', true );
 ```

 When this variable is defined, Solr Search for WordPress will not commit the index until the cron runs.
-By default, the cron runs on the pantheon platform every hour.
+By default, the cron runs on the Pantheon platform every hour.

 To force-commit data when this variable is defined outside of a normal cron run, from the command line, you can run the command below or simply force a cron-run.